-- 5. The team success in involving and coordinating with the test and evaluation, user community, receiving organization(s), and others with respect to integrating ESOH risk management in the lifecycle of the program. - 6.
-How did the effort result in minimized cost, schedule, or performance risks to the program by minimizing ESOH risks?
-Were these risks effectively communicated and mitigations transferred through lessons learned to other weapon system programs?
+- 5. How well the nominee succeeded in involving and coordinating with the test and evaluation team, user community, receiving organization(s), and others with respect to integrating ESOH risk management in the lifecycle of the program. - 6.
+How did the nominee's effort result in minimized cost, schedule, or performance risks to the program by minimizing ESOH risks.
+How well the nominee communicated ESOH risks effectively and how well the nominee ensured they transferred mitigations through lessons learned to other weapon system programs.